tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 “We actually met in Chem Lab,” Evan says smoothly, his fingers tightening on my shoulder.
 “We were working on organic decomposition.
 Lily was a bit overwhelmed by the weight of the material, but I stepped in to help her carry the heavy load.”

 “Wow, such a gentleman,” my mom approves.
-“Well how was the party?
-Were you there as well Evan?”
+“Well, how was the party?
+Were you there as well, Evan?”

 “Yeah, I was there!
 It was a fun time, as usual.
 We have a lot of mutual friends.
-Lily Rose here may have had too much fun.”
+Lily here may have had too much fun.”
 He laughs.
 “So I decided to drive her home.”

 I muster a smile.